 John 4:21, 23-24

-The Church opposed new model because of Psalm 104:5 (ESV), which says God “set the earth on its foundation”.
-Like the woman at the well, the accepted science viewed the universe through simple, Aristotelean logic, and the Church went along with “the science” because it seemed to conform to a literal (simple, logical) reading of Scripture.
+Like the woman at the well, the accepted science also viewed the universe through simple, Aristotelean logic.
+The Church reconciled “the science” with a literal (simple, logical) reading of Scripture.

 The idea that Scripture must always be read literally favors simple logic over a trans logical interpretation of Scripture.
 Insisting on a literal interpretation of everything in the Bible is like focusing on the 5% of the universe we can see to the exclusion of considering the 95% of the universe we can’t see.

 The woman at the well struggled with her simple logic as Jesus tried to “lift” her eyes to a more trans logical view of her world.
 Jesus was not offering a different kind of physical water.
-He offered her “living water” – water not of this physical world, water not of the 5% of the world we can see, not of the 95% of material reality that we can’t see, but of the virtually unmeasurable and immaterial reality we can’t see.
+He offered her “living water” – water not of this physical world, water not of the 5% of the world we can see, and not even of the 95% of material reality that we can’t see, but of a virtually unmeasurable, immaterial reality that transcends this world.
 Indeed,

 “By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.”